rsd-raul/Cloud-Computing-Project-V2/README.txt

 Description:

-    This project objective is to design a simple application or service using Google App Engine and it's Datastore system, in this case implemented with the recommended Blobstore service.
+    This project objective is to design a simple application or service using Google App Engine and its Datastore system, in this case implemented with the recommended Blobstore service.
     Another important feature is to construct the website dynamically using only Python and GAE, and not only that but also referencing static files such as CSS ones to directly apply styling to the webpage.